tolkonepiu/catppuccin-powerlevel10k-themes/README.md

 ### Theme Initialization and Customization

+After installation, you can initialize your theme in one of two ways:

+#### 1. Direct function call

-After installation, initialize your theme and make custom modifications in your `.p10k.zsh` file.
+Initialize your theme and make custom modifications in your `.p10k.zsh` file.

 Example: